What is a BID?

 Levy payer’s database – levy payers are members of our BID Company under our BID articles.
 It is essential that we hold this data and keep it up to date in order to communicate with our levy payers who have contributed funds towards the BID.

-Our database contains approximately 1500 business entries* of organisations over £5,000 rateable value including their name, address, email address, phone numbers and rateable value of business premises and their owners or senior managers. *as of May 2020.
+The levy payer database contains a list of approximately 1200* eligible businesses.
+The database includes businesses, name, address, and rateable value of business premises and their owners or senior managers.
+Not all businesses have supplied their business email address and/or phone numbers *as of May 2020.

 We will regularly update these lists for the purpose of communicating with levy payers regarding the renewal of our BID (legal interest) and updating our levy payers on how we are spending their money in line with the business plan upon which the BID was voted in (legitimate interest).